EmilGeorgiev/alvasion/README.md

 This is a simulation of an alien invasion.

 ### Additional Assumptions To The Task
-- One alien can't destroy the city alone.
-At least 2 aliens MUST be in the city at the same time.
+- A city cannot be destroyed by a lone alien; a minimum of two aliens must concurrently inhabit a city to cause its destruction.
-- If more than 2 aliens are in the city at the same time they destroy the city and themselves.
+- If more than two aliens simultaneously inhabit a city, the city will be demolished and the aliens will be annihilated.
-- In the beginning, when aliens are randomly distributed to the cities, is not possible to have more than one alien in the same city
+- Initially, when aliens are dispersed randomly among the cities, it is guaranteed that no city will accommodate more than one alien.
-- if aliens are more than cities then aliens will be distributed until al cities has one alien, the rest aliens will not be distributed never.
+- If the number of aliens surpasses the number of cities, aliens will be distributed until each city hosts a single alien; any remaining aliens will not be assigned to any city.
-- The connections between cities are correct provided in the file.
-For example if we have "X2 west=X1" then for sure we will have and "X1 east=X2"
+- The city connections are accurately outlined in the provided file.
+For instance, if a connection is specified as "X2 west=X1", you can be certain that there will also be a connection stated as "X1 east=X2"."
+- The next iteration doesn't start until all aliens finished with their movements and the commander made has updates on the map

 ## Invasion Workflow
 The invasion contains several steps: "Generate The World Map", "Create Alien Commander", "Start the invasion" and "Commander write a report when invasion finished"